facebook/ThreatExchange/python-threatexchange/CONTRIBUTING.md

 We are not all typing experts yet, and we've confused ourselves with Generics, Aliases and object hierarchies, and occasionally `# type: ignored`.
 If you end up in a sticky situation and decide to throw in the towel on typing and use `# type: ignore`, use `mypy --show-error-codes` to only ignore the specific error code, and expect discussion on the PR on the level of effort needed to make the code compliant.

 ### New Files or Directories
-When creating new files or directories, please first try and make them compatibility with `--strict` to do this, add in the mypy.ini file
+When creating new files or directories, please first try and make them compatible with `--strict` to do this, add in the mypy.ini file
 ```
 [path.to.module]
 strict = True